pic

 julia>

-Broadcasting applies not only to numeric functions, but to any function.
-For instance, consider the built-in function string, which concatenates its arguments to form a sentence (e.g., string("hello ","world") returns "hello world").
+Broadcasting can be used not only with numeric functions, but functions that take other types as inputs.
+To illustrate, consider the built-in function string, which concatenates its arguments to form a sentence (e.g., string("hello ","world") returns "hello world").

 country = ["France", "Canada"]